Grains

 Room Temperature Safety

-The 2-hour rule applies to cooked couscous: do not leave at room temperature for more than 2 hours.
-If the temperature is above 90°F (32°C), discard after 1 hour.
+Perishable foods, including cooked couscous, should not be left at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), the limit is 1 hour.

 Expert Tips